rajat290/rajat290/README.md

 ---

 ## **Projects**
-Here are some of my notable projects:
+Here are some of my notables projects:

 - **[PaddleLift Job Board](https://github.com/rajat290/paddlelift-job-board)** – A fully functional **job board platform** with job listings, applications, and company branding.
 - **[Manavta Nursery E-commerce](https://github.com/rajat290/manavta-nursery)** – An **online plant-selling platform** with authentication, shopping cart, and a responsive UI.